EunahYang/eunahyang.github.io/_pages/research-interests.md

     </div>
 </div>
 <div class="caption">
     Scheme of current reserach queistons.
-Brain networks continuously adapt to external stimuli, leading to diverging emotional and behavioral outcomes in each individuals.
+Brain interprets the world.
+At the same time, brain networks continuously adapt to external stimuli, leading to diverging emotional and behavioral outcomes in each individuals.
 </div>

 > <p style="font-weight:700;">a.
 How do individual differences in cognitive state transitions shape how people interpret and adapt to internal and external experiences?</p>